vonderwoman/code-challenges/datascience/README.md

 In order to succesfully do this coding challenge you will need to  have a [gmail account](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Fmyaccount.google.com%3Futm_source%3Daccount-marketing-page%26utm_medium%3Dcreate-account-button&flowName=GlifWebSignIn&flowEntry=SignUp) to enter the [google cloude console](https://console.cloud.google.com) where you can create your first project.
 Google might keep trying to get you to sign up for their free trial but you can safely ignore that, our challenge works with the [Sandbox version](https://cloud.google.com/bigquery/docs/sandbox).

-Once you finisehd setting up your project you you will need to run
+Once you finish setting up your project you will need to run

 ```